 Really though, this part should be fun.
 I prefer to do it in as large of batches as possible so I can have long stretches of pressing at a time to watch a show or listen to an audio book while I do it.
 Experiment for what works for you to find your rhythm.

-7. Pick out Batting and Baste the Quilt
+7. Pick out Batting & Backing, then Baste the Quilt

 There are SO many different kinds of batting out there – it can be one of the most overwhelming steps of the process.
 There’s cotton, wool, poly, even blends of multiple fibers!
 Don’t let it overwhelm you.
 I personally prefer a bamboo blend but called Quilter’s Dream Orient but I suggest you find what works best for you!
 The only type I do NOT recommend would be super high loft as it can be very difficult to work with.
 Learn all about the different types of batting on this blog post or watch this video: